severb/flowy/docs/tutorial/tutorial.rst

 .. literalinclude:: workflow.py
     :language: python

-The structure of this file is simlar with the one we have for activities but there are many subtle (and very important) differences that we'll talk about.
+The structure of this file is simlar with the one we have for activities, but there are many subtle (and very important) differences that we'll talk about.